 I prefer to have pokemon with genders that fit them i.e. Gardevoir being female, Machamp being male, but it doesn't really matter much otherwise.

-The above images were made by me.
+The above sprites were made by me.
 Any comments/requests are welcome (VM/PM)

 It never used to, however since Platinum it does matter now.